evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 Equation 8 will be used in our program to compute the angle 𝜃 from its second derivative.

-## Solving equations of motions with Euler method
+## Solving equations of motions with Euler's method

 We have done the hard part and found Equations 5 and 8, which describe the evolution of the Sun-Earth system over time.
-In order to draw the Earth we need to solve these equation and find the angle 𝜃 and distance *r*.
+In order to animate the Earth we need to solve these equation and find the angle 𝜃 and distance *r*.
 We will not attempt to solve those differential equations algebraically, but instead use a numerical Euler's method.

 ## Initial conditions